 Okay.
 You’ve joined the gym and created a program for yourself.
+You’ve packed the workout essentials you need for the gym.
 You imagine a new, tight, sleek body for the summer season and a barely there wardrobe.
 You begin with great zeal and go to the gym regularly, do your workout and follow a healthy food plan.
 You see some results, and then, you slack off.
 It seems that it is never the right time: too early, too late, too busy, too tired, and then, you just stop thinking about going.
 Motivation has vanished.
 You pay your monthly fee and try to forget.
 Why?
 Why?
 Why?

 The best plan of course, is to spend a week or two at Pritikin where, with lectures, exercise and healthy food plan, you will come home with enough motivation for at least a year.

 For many of us, it’s easy to start an exercise program.
 The trick is staying with it.
 Here are 10 tips for long-term success from our exercise experts at the Pritikin Longevity Center + Spa.